tomjohnburton/alteos-blog-site/README.md

 ## User roles
-By default, if you signup with a random email you will be given the `User` role.
+By default, if you signup with a random username you will be given the `User` role.
 This allows you to read all posts.

-If you signup with an email that includes the string "admin", you will be given the `Admin` role.
+If you signup with an username that includes the string "admin", you will be given the `Admin` role.
 This allows you to create, update and delete posts.

 ## How to run the server tests